elrondurpg/urpg-deployment/README.md

 ### URPG Wordpress Theme

-The urpg-wordpress-theme role installs the URPG Wordpress theme, makes it active, and injects information that allows the theme to use the site header defined in the URPG Webapps application.
+The urpg-wordpress-theme role installs the URPG Wordpress theme and makes it active.
+Additionally, it scans the /urpg-webapps/ directory to grab certain script names and injects them into the theme's header.php file to enable the site header.

-Namely, this role updates the theme's header.php file to insert scripts derived from the URPG Webapps directory.
-Additionally, it copies one of those scripts and makes a few changes to allow Wordpress independent access to certain Angular-based components.

 Among other functionality, this theme turns off the Wordpress toolbar for Wordpress users by default.